lidan233/web/README.md

-# 这是我大一webgis的课设
+# This is the course design of my freshman webgis
-也是我走上java web之路的开始
+It is also the beginning of my road to java web

-# webgis项目
+# webgis project
-前端是原生的vue app，后端是java项目，前端使用了openlayers，实现了对遥感图像的矢量化的操作，并支持各种坐标系的导出功能，如4326等。
+The front end is a native vue app, the back end is a java project, and the front end uses openlayers, which realizes the vectorization operation of remote sensing images and supports the export function of various coordinate systems, such as 4326, etc.

-## 项目重点
+## Project focus

-### 项目采用了前后端分离设计
+### The project adopts a front-end and back-end separation design

-#### 前端
+#### front end
-依赖库：openlayers, jquery, vue, vue element.
+Dependent libraries: openlayers, jquery, vue, vue element.
-实现了：基本的权限控制，项目操作导出，点，线，面等等操作。
+Achieved: basic authority control, project operation export, point, line, surface and other operations.

-### 后端
+### rear end
-依赖库：durid,mybatis,sprintboot,gson,redis等等。详情请看pom.xml
+Dependent libraries: durid, mybatis, sprintboot, gson, redis, etc. See pom.xml for details

-### 基本效果
+### Basic effect
 ![](images/2.png)
 ![](images/3.JPG)
 ![](images/4.JPG)